 Other Things to Do in Pagosa Springs Colorado

 Pagosa Springs River Walk Loop

 I am a big fan of walking, especially when there is a beautiful path to follow.
-For soft adventure seekers, there was a lovely river walk loop which was accessible from the Springs Resort and Spa.
+For soft adventure seekers, there was a lovely river walk loop that was accessible from The Springs Resort and Spa.
 It was a very lovely scenic walk on a paved path along the river.

 Downtown Pagosa Springs

 I did not do much shopping during my visit to Pagosa Springs however we did stop into Rif Raf Brewing for a tasting and a bite to eat.
 With a lovely patio overlooking the river and a selection of craft brews, I recommend it if you are looking for a break from the hot springs.